Black Canadians

 Segregated soldiers

-Some Black Canadians participated in the War of 1812, and many wanted to fight for Canada in World War One.
-However, Black men were not allowed to join the Canadian military.
-This changed when the No. 2 Construction Battalion was formed in July 1916.
-This segregated battalion was responsible for manual labour.
-Some of their tasks included clearing roads, digging trenches and building bridges.
+Some Black Canadians participated in the War of 1812, and many wanted to fight for Canada in the First World War.
+However, Black men interested in enlisting required the permission of individual commanding officers to do so and were most often denied.
+This changed when No. 2 Construction Battalion was formed in July 1916.
+This segregated battalion provided important labour to support Canadian forestry companies in Southern France.
+Some of their tasks included cutting and transporting logs to mills, helping with milling operations and maintaining the roads to bring the logs to the mills.

 The Overseas Comfort Club